 What have you done to help shape our work?

 “I started my journey with Macmillan Cancer Support, where I was reviewing Research proposals of upcoming researchers which I enjoyed.
-In September, I took part in a panel discussion for CRUK for the first time.
-Currently, I am working with CRUK to develop an efficient training program for patients, their carers and family members.”
+I helped develop an efficient training program for patients, their carers and family members.
+The outcome was the creation of the induction video which features in the welcome email all new members receive."

 How would you describe your first experience of being involved in Cancer Research UK’s work?